 Although he was a millionaire, Bill seemed to "realize always that he must be about his Father's business, and not wasting time in the pursuit of amusement."9 Although Borden refused to join a fraternity, "he did more with his classmates in his senior year than ever before."
 He presided over the huge student missionary conference held at Yale and served as president of the honor society Phi Beta Kappa.

 Upon graduation from Yale, Borden turned down some high-paying job offers.
-It has been reported that in his Bible, Bill Borden wrote two more words: "No retreats."
+It has been reported that Bill Borden wrote two more words in his Bible: "No retreats."

 William Borden went on to do graduate work at Princeton Seminary in New Jersey.
 When he finished his studies at Princeton, he sailed for China.
-Because he was hoping to work with Chinese Muslims, he stopped first in Egypt to study Arabic.
+Because he hoped to work with Chinese Muslims, he went first to Egypt to study Arabic.
 While there, he contracted spinal meningitis.
 Within a month, 25-year-old William Borden was dead.

 Portions based on material in Daily Bread, December 31, 1988, and The Yale Standard, Fall 1970 edition.